University of Auckland

 - Providing structured visibility around inappropriate accounting practices.

 - Identifying errors that were previously known but difficult to quantify and demonstrate, and giving users ability to resolve them.

 In summary, the University’s team enjoys working with ReconArt and the excellent customer support and accommodation of all its requirements.
-As a result, the University is embarking on the next phase of reconciliation automation by deploying ReconArt™’s Matching functionality to moving ever closer towards deployment of the Total Reconciliation Lifecycle™ within a single platform and cloud-based user interface.
+As a result, the University is embarking on the next phase of reconciliation automation by utilizing ReconArt™’s Matching functionality.
+Our client is confidently moving ever closer towards full deployment of the Total Reconciliation Lifecycle™ within a single platform and cloud-based user interface.